 For instance, we make everyone go through the TK Primer.
 And in a few months we’re launching a “barefoot primer” which is another 8 weeks in social needs experiences for all our people.
 And we’re going to mandate that for everyone in adullam and all our communities.
 So even with a weekly gathering, we’re going to keep kicking butt toward holistic/sacrificial/missional gospel life.

-*Yes, I know everyone seems to think we’ve got this nailed, but half of our communities are ‘barely missional.’
+*Yes, I know everyone seems to think we’ve got this nail designs, but half of our communities are ‘barely missional.’
 People are deeply broken and their brokenness hinders missional life.
 Thus, having a gathering for baseline spiritual connectedness and entrance into the missional life is critical.

 For a Midwest crowd, I think I would give them more gatherings but also add some gathered experiences that push them out.
 For instance we always take the months with 5 weeks and take everyone out to serve together.
 We also take 4-5 Sabbath weeks off, like we did this Labor day.
 We take July 4th, Sunday after Christmas, and a few others to simply rest and that also seems to help people not be dependent upon a church service.